-Ginger is known to stimulate the flow of saliva and digestive secretions, but clinical trials have not been performed.
+Ginger is known to stimulate saliva flow and digestive secretions, but clinical trials are lacking.

 - To relieve indigestion

-Compounds found in ginger are known to stimulate the flow of saliva and digestive juices, reduce gas, and calm the stomach and intestine, but human data are lacking.
+Compounds in ginger are known to stimulate saliva flow and digestive juices, reduce gas, and calm the digestive system, but human data are lacking.

 - To treat diarrhea

-Compounds found in ginger are known to calm the stomach and intestine, but scientific evidence is lacking.
+Compounds in ginger are known to calm the digestive system, but scientific evidence is lacking.

 - To treat nausea and vomiting

-Several clinical trials support use of ginger for short-term treatment of nausea and vomiting associated with chemotherapy and motion sickness.
+Several clinical trials support the short-term use of ginger for chemotherapy-associated nausea and vomiting and motion sickness.
 However, because of blood-thinning effects, ginger supplements should not be used around the time of surgery.
 It is also not suggested for use during pregnancy because of possible unknown risks to the developing embryo.

 - To treat rheumatoid arthritis and osteoarthritis

 A few studies have been conducted with positive results, but more research is needed.